-- 1. Minimum of 17 years of age.

-- Meet General Admission Requirements for admittance to Hannibal-LaGrange University.
-(See the Admissions section in this catalog.)

-- 3. Complete a nursing application.

-- Provide evidence of acceptable scores on ACT (20 or higher) or SAT (940 or higher) or have more than 24 credit hours at or above a 2.75 CGPA. - Note: Contact the Nursing Admissions Coordinator for specific details. - 5.
+- 1. Minimum of 17 years of age. - 2.
+Meet General Admission Requirements for admittance to Hannibal-LaGrange University.
+(See the Admissions section in this catalog.) - 3.
+Complete a nursing application. - Provide evidence of acceptable scores on ACT (20 or higher) or SAT (940 or higher) or have more than 24 credit hours at or above a 2.75 CGPA. - a.
+Note: Contact the Nursing Admissions Coordinator for specific details. - 5.
 Have a minimum grade point average (GPA) of at least 2.75 on a 4.0 scale in Nursing Support Requirements. - 6.
-Complete the following prerequisites with a grade of C- or higher: - a.
-One year of high school biology or one semester of college biology (lecture and lab; total of 4 hours). - One year of high school algebra or one semester of college-level algebra.
-(All incoming students must follow the HLGU Mathematics Placement Policy which may indicate the need for additional math courses prior to admission.) - c.
-Anatomy and Physiology (lecture and lab; total of 6-8 hours). - d.
-Microbiology (lecture and lab; total of 3-4 hours) May also be taken during the summer term between the first and second years of the ASN program. - e.
-Note: Prerequisite science courses will only be accepted if taken within 5 years prior to beginning the nursing program.
+Complete the following prerequisites with a grade of C- or higher: - Achieve a C or better in the ASN's Science and Behavioral Science Support courses. - b.
+Prerequisite science courses will only be accepted if taken within 5 years prior to beginning the nursing program.
 The material from these courses is fundamental to students' success in nursing school.
-If a practicing LPN, the 5year rule may be waived. - 7.
-Achieve passing score on the Nursing Entrance Exam.
-This exam is limited to 3 1⁄2 hours and can only be retaken one time (two attempts total per year) with the exception of the math section, which may be retaken twice.
-Once passed the test is good for two years.
-A study guide is available at the Roland Library for in-library use only. - a.
-80% in Reading Comprehension - b.
-80% in Math - c.
-800 in Critical Thinking - d.
-Note: Contact the Nursing Admission Coordinator for specific details. - 8.
+If a practicing LPN, the 5-year rule may be waived. - 7.
 Applicants who are initially accepted into the program will be considered on conditional status until the following items have been uploaded to CastleBranch, the online platform for managing important requirements throughout nursing education and clinical experiences. - a.
 Proof of Vaccinations (copies) - i.
 Measles, Mumps, & Rubella (MMR) - ii.
-Tetanus, Diphtheria & Pertussis (TDaP) - iii.
+Tetanus, Diphtheria &Pertussis (TDaP) - iii.
 Hepatitis B - iv.
 Varicella (Chicken Pox) - v.
 TB Skin Test (2-step) - vi.
 Influenza (to be completed in the Fall) - vii.
 COVID - b.
 CPR Certification (American Heart Association) - c.
 LPN License (if applicable) - d.
 The following signed documents (enclosed in welcome packet): - i.
 Functional Abilities Policy - ii.
 Student Criminal History Records Disclosure Consent - iii.
 Missouri State Board of Nursing Disclosure - iv.
 Immunization Requirements for Hannibal Regional Healthcare System - v.
 Hannibal Regional Healthcare System Confidentiality Statement - vi.
 Employee Disqualification List (EDL) Consent - vii.
 Hannibal Regional Hospital COVID-19 Exemption Forms (if applicable). - e.
 Criminal background check - f.
 Drug and alcohol screening required by affiliation agreement between the HLGU Craigmiles School of Nursing and Hannibal Regional Hospital (performed by Hannibal Regional Hospital prior to first clinical experience)